blowdart/AspNetAuthenticationWorkshop/readme.md

 })
 ```
 * Why can't I set the expiration in the cookie builder in options?
 (The cookie authentication service has its own setting to support sliding expirations and also to embed the expiry in the cookie value itself.
 Why would it embed it in the value?)
-* After changing the cookie from a session cookie to a persistent one you'll now notice that you don't bounce through Twitter authentication again, cookie authentication is the single source of truth.
+* After changing the cookie from a session cookie to a persistent one you'll now notice that you don't bounce through Google authentication again, cookie authentication is the single source of truth.
 So what would happen if you populated a cookie from a database and the values change?
 For this we have the `OnValidatePrincipal` event.
 * Create a validator in your startup.cs
 ```c#